joshuadavidthomas/django-github-app/README.md

 In this example, we automatically label issues based on their title and post a welcome comment on newly opened issues.
 The router ensures each webhook is directed to the appropriate handler based on the event type and action.

+> [!NOTE]
+> Handlers must be async functions as django-github-app uses gidgethub for webhook event routing which only supports async operations.
+Sync support is planned to better integrate with Django projects that don't use async.

 Each handler receives two arguments:

 - `event`: A `gidgethub.sansio.Event` containing the webhook payload